Hatboro, Pennsylvania: Transportation

 As of 2017 there were 21.91 mi of public roads in Hatboro, of which 4.47 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 17.44 mi were maintained by the borough.

 The main north–south road in Hatboro is Pennsylvania Route 263 (York Road), which serves as the town's main street.
 Pennsylvania Route 332 begins at PA 263 in Hatboro and heads east on Montgomery Avenue and northeast on Jacksonville Road.
 The main east–west street in Hatboro is Moreland Avenue.
-Other important roads in Hatboro include County Line Road (which runs along the northern border with Warminster Township in Bucks County), Warminster Road (which runs along the eastern border with Upper Moreland Township), Byberry Road, and Horsham Road.
+Other important roads in Hatboro include County Line Road (which runs along the northern border with Warminster Township in Bucks County) (SR 2038), Warminster Road (which runs along the eastern border with Upper Moreland Township) (SR 2040), Byberry Road (formerly PA 763 and now SR 2009, and Horsham Road.
 The Willow Grove interchange of the Pennsylvania Turnpike (Interstate 276) is nearby in Upper Moreland Township.

 SEPTA provides Regional Rail service to the borough at the Hatboro station along the Warminster Line which runs between Warminster and Center City Philadelphia.
 SEPTA City Bus Route 22 serves Hatboro along York Road, running between Warminster and the Olney Transportation Center in North Philadelphia.

 Parking in the downtown area of Hatboro is regulated by on-street parking meters and public off-street parking lots using multi-space parking meters.
 The borough also maintains a paid parking lot for commuters near the Hatboro station along with on-street parking meters along Jacksonville Road near the train station.